- 84K+ views

 Since coming back to Old Trafford, Ronaldo eventually settled on a mansion in Cheshire, after moving out of the first luxury property he had planned to live in due to concerns over its suitability.

 How many followers does Ronaldo have on social media?

-Ronaldo has huge social media accounts, with 92 million followers on Twitter.
+Ronaldo has huge social media accounts, which have grown even further since 2021 with his return to United.
+He now has just over 97 million followers on Twitter.

-He has an enormous 273m people tracking his movements on Instagram, while on Facebook he is nearing 150m followers.
+He has an enormous 399m people tracking his movements on Instagram, while on Facebook he has reached the 150m followers milestone.